aamaanaa/strinova-linux/README.md

 - Guide for: [`Bottles`](./bottles/INSTALLATION.md)

 ### Tested systems & configurations
 check out [`TESTED`](./TESTED.md) for more information.
-This should you give a good idea of how this game runs under certain situations.
+This should you give a good idea of how this game runs under certain configurations.

-AMD users: Should work out of the box on any AMD GPU without issues.
+- **AMD users**: Should work out of the box on any AMD GPU without issues.
+- **Steam users**: [Might work](https://github.com/aamaanaa/strinova-linux/issues/28) out of the box.

 ### Bannable?
 So far there are **no reports with bans**.
 The installation methods in this repo do not modify game files, use injection, or any other alterations.